Elastic recoil detection: Ion source and interactions

 Particle accelerators, such as a magnetron or cyclotron, implement electromagnetic fields to achieve acceleration of elements.
 Atoms must be electrically charged (ionized) before they can be accelerated.
 Ionization involves the removal of electrons from the target atoms.
-A magnetron can be used to produce H- ions.
-Van de Graaff generators have also been integrated with particle accelerators, shown in figure 3, for light ion beam generation.
+A magnetron can be used to produce hydrogen ions.
+Van de Graaff generators have also been integrated with particle accelerators for light ion beam generation.

 For heavier ion production, for example, an electron cyclotron resonance (ECR) source can be used.
-Figure 4 shows a schematic diagram of an ECR.
 At the National Superconducting Cyclotron Laboratory, neutral atoms have their electrons removed using an ECR ion source.
 ECR works by ionizing the vapor of a desired element such as chlorine and iodine.
-Further, utilizing this technique metals (Au, Ag, etc.) can also be ionized using a small oven to achieve a vapor phase.
+Further, utilizing this technique, metals (Au, Ag, etc.) can also be ionized using a small oven to achieve a vapor phase.
 The vapor is maintained within a magnetic field long enough for the atoms to be ionized by collisions with electrons.
 Microwaves are applied to the chamber as to keep the electrons in motion.

 The vapor is introduced via injection directly into the “magnetic bottle” or the magnetic field.
 Circular coils provide the shape for the magnetic bottle.
 The coils are found at the top and bottom of the chamber with a hexapole magnet around the sides.
 A hexapole magnet consists of permanent magnets or superconducting coils.
 The plasma is contained within the magnetic trap that is formed from electric current flowing in solenoids located on the sides of the chamber.
 A radial magnetic field, exerted by the hexapole magnetic, is applied to the system that also confines the plasma.
 Acceleration of the electrons is achieved using resonance.
 For this to occur, the electrons must pass through a resonance zone.
 In this zone, their gyrofrequency or cyclotron frequency is equal to the frequency of the microwave injected into the plasma chamber.
 Cyclotron frequency is defined as the frequency of a charged particle moving perpendicular to the direction of a uniform magnetic field B. Since the motion is always circular, cyclotron frequency-ω in radians/second-can be described by the following equation: